jokalee/dank-selfhosted/README.md

 ## Operational Notes

 - **Login info:** the credentials for SMTP (STARTTLS, port 587) and IMAP (SSL, port 993) are simply your username (*without* the @domain.com portion) and login password.
 XMPP uses the `username@domain.com` syntax for logins, but the password is the same.
 Mail is stored under `~/Maildir` in each user's home directory for easy access using local clients like `mutt`.

+- **XMPP Chat:** the XMPP server, Prosody, is really slick.
+As configured here, it supports HTTP file upload for image sharing, delivery to multiple devices via carbons, push notifications, group chats, message history, and basically everything you'd expect from a modern chat solution.
+XMPP isn't all bad!
+The best clients are [ChatSecure](https://chatsecure.org/) for iOS, [Conversations](https://conversations.im/) for Android, and [Gajim](https://gajim.org/) for *nix and Windows.
+No decent clients for OS X, sadly.
+All those clients support end-to-end crypto via [OMEMO](https://conversations.im/omemo/).
+Easily federate with others on separate XMPP servers for truly decentralized, open communication!

 - **Additional accounts**: to add more accounts, just use `adduser`.
 Unless they need a shell, it's probably best to set their shell to `/sbin/nologin`.